 You should also check the Do not show hidden files and folders (Windows XP and Vista) or Do not show hidden files, folders, or drives and Hide protected operating system files (Recommended) boxes - this prevents accidental deletions of important settings, system files and folders.

-In Windows 8, the Hide folder merge conflicts option prevents "A folder with the same name already exists" warning dialogs from appearing while copying or moving folders.
+In Windows 8 and 8.1, the Hide folder merge conflicts option prevents "A folder with the same name already exists" warning dialogs from appearing while copying or moving folders.
 You can safely keep this option turned on, because prompts for file conflicts are still displayed.

 In Windows XP and Vista, there is a separate option that controls storing view settings for folders.
 Always enable the Remember each folder's view settings option to keep folder customizations.

-In Windows Vista, 7 and 8, leave the Show drive letters box checked, this helps identifying hard drives and removable drives.
+In Windows Vista and later, leave the Show drive letters box checked, this helps identifying hard drives and removable drives.

 In case you don't like the pop-up descriptions while you hover mouse pointer over items such as Computer, Documents, etc, you can turn it off by clearing the Show pop-up description for folder and desktop items box.

-Windows Vista, 7 and 8 users can improve Windows Explorer performance if they turn off the Show preview handlers in preview pane option.
-This one disables all content previews for documents, photos and videos, but also makes the Preview Pane useless.
+Windows Vista, 7, 8 and 8.1 users can improve Windows/File Explorer performance if they turn off the Show preview handlers in preview pane option.
+This one disables all content previews for documents, photos and videos, but also makes the Preview Pane (Alt+P) useless.
+Just closing Preview Pane in Windows/File Explorer achieves the same performance gain effect.

-In Windows 8, the Show status bar option controls whether you can see the number of selected items and use quick access buttons for switching between Details and Large Thumbnails views.
+In Windows 8 and 8.1, the Show status bar option controls whether you can see the number of selected items and use quick access buttons for switching between Details and Large Thumbnails views.

-In Windows Vista, 7 and 8, you can have check boxes for selecting files and folders instead of using mouse with Shift and Ctrl keys on keyboard.
+In Windows Vista and newer, you can have check boxes for selecting files and folders instead of using mouse with Shift and Ctrl keys on keyboard.
 If you like this, check the Use check boxes to select items box.

 Click OK to save changes and close the Folder Options window.